shariq1989/cookbook/content/recipe/cold_brew.md

 +++
 title = "Cold Brew Coffee - The Brewing Process" date = "2020-01-18"
 description = "About 3 years ago my husband and I had a sit-down about my iced coffee obsession.
 Hello Dutch Bro's and Starbucks Cold Brew with Cascara Cold Foam, am I right?
 That conversation ended with the purchase of a Cold Brew Toddy.
-My life has changed since that moment.
+My life has changed for the better since that moment.
 I have also successfully convinced many of my friends to purchase a Toddy of their own.
-And can I say, the Toddy pays for itself right away?
-Another side benefit of making cold brew at home is that it tends to be less acidic.
-If regular coffee upsets your stomach, there is a chance cold brew may not." tags = [
+Like me, I hope you experience the joy the comes with a quick cold brew coffee made right in your own home." tags = [
     "beverages",
 ]